 Not surprisingly, plates from those early days can go for over £1 million.

-Since then, it’s been a legal requirement for cars to be properly registered and for their number plates to be displayed correctly.
+Since then, it’s been a legal requirement for vehicles to be properly registered and for their number plates to be displayed correctly.
 But over the years changes have been introduced to increase the character limit, and since 1973 we’ve had yellow rear and white front reflective plates.

-But, what happens if you’re the proud owner of a classic car and want to retain every aspect of its authenticity?
+But, what happens if you’re the proud owner of a classic and want to retain every aspect of its authenticity?

 The Driver and Vehicle Licensing Agency explained that in 2015 that vehicles manufactured more than 40 years ago were eligible to display the traditional black and silver number plates.